AztecProtocol/engineering-designs/in-progress/world-state/0004-world-state.md

 ![image](./historic-hash-path.png)

 This system of content addressing is used for snapshotting both append-only and indexed trees.
-Block 3 updated leaf 0, which could only happen in an indexed tree and it should be clear that the same method of hash path retrievel works in this case.
+Block 3 updated leaf 0, which could only happen in an indexed tree and it should be clear that the same method of hash path retrieval works in this case.
 It enables us to serve merkle membership requests for any block in time whilst only storing the changes that occur with each block.

 Despite this method of only storing changes with each block.
-Historical trees will still require a signifcant amount of data and as it stands there is no ability to prune the history meaning nodes either store all history or no history.
+Historical trees will still require a significant amount of data and as it stands there is no ability to prune the history meaning nodes either store all history or no history.

 ## Updates to Block Building